-The department has a Promotion and Tenure Committee that assists the Committee of the Eligible Faculty in managing the personnel and promotion and tenure issues.
-The committee consists of nine members: two professors, at least one of whom is full professor, elected by the faculty from each of Kinesiology, Human Development and Family Sciences, Consumer Sciences, and Human Nutrition plus a professor named by the chair.
+The department has a Promotion and Tenure (P&T) Committee that assists the Committee of the Eligible Faculty in managing the personnel and promotion and tenure issues.
+The committee consists of nine members: two faculty members, at least one of whom is a professor, elected by the faculty from each of Kinesiology, Human Development and Family Sciences, Consumer Sciences, and Human Nutrition plus a faculty member named by the chair.
 The Chair of the Promotion and Tenure Committee will be elected by the committee members in spring semester of each year.
 The P&T committee members will serve 3 year terms.